checkedc/checkedc-clang/clang/docs/checkedc/rfc/Include-Checked-Hdrs.md

  build environments.
  - The order in which the compiler driver searches the include paths must remain unaltered.
+ - The solution must be able to accommodate any clang-specific declarations in system header files, if present (Ex.: inttypes.h).
+ - The Checked-C-specific declarations must live in checkedc repository.

 ## Details of the Existing Approach